spdx/spdx-3-model/serialization/json.md

 But this becomes more challenging in the case of multiple or nested collections (e.g., Element1 is type Sbom and includes Element3 which is also type Sbom) because:
-* the value of an Element (and its hash or signature) should not be affected by the presence (or absence in the case of external references) of other elements in the same document
+* the value of an Element (and its hash or signature) should not be affected by the presence (or absence in the case of references to external documents) of other elements in the same document
 * the scope of optimizations such as namespaces and creation information must be defined, understood, and processed
 ```